wellcomecollection/iiif-builder-infrastructure/infrastructure/staging/readme.md

 ## Configurations

-There are 2 configurations for the 4 main services, these correspond to the `ASPNETCORE_ENVIRONMENT` value for each environment:
+There are 2 configurations for the 4 main services, these correspond to the `ASPNETCORE_ENVIRONMENT` value for each environment.

-* Staging: Uses Staging database, DLCS and Storage API.
-* Staging-Prod: Uses Staging database, DLCS and _production_ Storage API.

 Both configurations use the same RDS instance with separate databases.
 The databases share the same user across configurations.

+### Staging

+Uses Staging database, DLCS and Storage API.

+### Staging-Prod

+Uses Staging database, DLCS and _production_ Storage API.